Jennifer Freyd, Psychology, University of Oregon

-This page has not been as actively maintained or updated as it might since it was initially written over 10 years ago.
+This page has not been as actively maintained or updated as it might since it was initially written over 15 years ago.
 Please check other sources for more current information.
 For instance, see this Annotated Bibliography about Gender Bias in Academe by Danica Savonick and Cathy N. Davidson (also posted here).

 We are grateful to Karyn Lewis, University of Oregon, and Professor Anne MacLachlan, University of California, Berkeley, for additional references added January 2008.

 “At Yale University in New Haven, Connecticut, microbiologist Jo Handelsman is one of many researchers who think that gender discrimination continues to be a significant part of the problem.
 In a much-talked-about experiment last year6, her team showed that science faculty members of both sexes exhibit unconscious biases against women.
 Handelsman's group asked 127 professors of biology, chemistry and physics at 6 US universities to evaluate the CVs of two fictitious college students for a job as a laboratory manager.
 The professors said they would offer the student named Jennifer US$3,730 less per year than the one named John, even though the CVs were identical.
 The scientists also reported a greater willingness to mentor John than Jennifer.
 “If you extrapolate that to all the interactions that faculty have with students, it becomes very frightening,” says Handelsman.”